Karishma2827/Piano/README.md

 # Piano
-I developed this app using HTML, CSS, JavaScript framework.
+I developed this piano using HTML, CSS, JavaScript framework.